Moheyan: Sudden teachings

+The Samten Migdrön gives the highest of Moheyan’s "five means" as follows:

 Liberation from vikalpa-citta

-Gōmez gives a detailed account of the doctrinary differences that were at stake at the "council of Lhasa", based on Buton Rinchen Drub's Chos-'yun, which in turn may have been based on Kamalaśīla's Third Bhāvanākrama.
+Gómez gives a detailed account of the doctrinal differences that were at stake at the "council of Lhasa", based on Buton Rinchen Drub's Chos-'yun, which in turn may have been based on Kamalaśīla's Third Bhāvanākrama.
 Buton Rinchen Drub had chosen two points to summarize the conflict, which entails complex doctrinal and historical issues.

 Most of what is known of Moheyan’s teaching comes from fragments of writings in Chinese and Tibetan found in the Mogao Caves of Dunhuang (now in Gansu, China).
 The manuscript given the appellation IOL Tib J 709 is a collection of nine Chan texts, commencing with the teachings of Moheyan.

 According to Buton Rinchen Drub, the conflict centered around two theses set out by Moheyan: